 What was one of your favorite sessions of the ’70s?

-In the early ’80s, you played on albums by Rodney Crowell and Rosanne Cash.
+In the early ’80s, you played on records by Rodney Crowell and Rosanne Cash.

-That was through Emory Gordy, who was playing with Rodney, and they had both played in Emmylou’s Hot Band.
-I toured some with Rodney and Rosanne, as part of the Cherry Bombs.
-At that time, the Cherry Bombs had kind of a rotating guitar chair with either myself, Albert Lee, or Vince Gill, depending on who was available.
-Playing on their records led me to my first sessions in Nashville, which was about 1982.
-I soon began flying to Nashville to do sessions for Emory, Tony Brown, and Jimmy Bowen.
-And I liked the way they cut records, because it was the way we used to cut records in Hollywood; six or seven guys sitting in a room, making a record.
-L.A. was already becoming very piecemeal.
-And it was also becoming very keyboard-oriented.
-These sessions made me start to consider moving to Nashville.
-The Neil thing was very secure, but I always thought of myself as a session guy first, and really enjoyed what we did here.
+That was through Emory Gordy, who was playing with Rodney, and they both played in Emmylou’s Hot Band.
+I toured with Rodney and Rosanne as part of the Cherry Bombs, which had a rotating guitar chair with myself, Albert Lee, or Vince Gill.
+Playing on their records led to my first sessions in Nashville, which was about 1982.
+I began flying to sessions for Emory, Tony Brown, and Jimmy Bowen.
+I liked the way they cut records, because it was the way we used to cut in Hollywood – six or seven guys in a room, making a record.
+L.A. was becoming very piecemeal and very keyboard-oriented.
+Those sessions made me start to consider moving to Nashville.
+The Neil thing was secure, but I thought of myself as a session guy first and enjoyed what we did here.

-Yes, I played it on that same Danelectro six-string bass.
+Yes, I played it on that Danelectro six-string bass.

 Doing that album opened a lot of doors for me, in session playing and production.
-I moved to Nashville because I was antsy to produce, and that album was a good coming out party.
+I moved because I was antsy to produce, and that album was a good coming-out party.